 Take some time to analyze the current vehicle market before listing your vehicle.
 What time of year are you selling your vehicle?
 What type of buyers are on the market and what sort of cars might they be looking for and at what price?

 For example, if you’re in a suburban area, sedans, minivans and SUVs may sell more readily based on the demand.
 Collector cars or convertibles?
 Those might be harder sells if you’re not in a beachside town or selling in the heat of the summer.
 Understanding the market you’re selling in can help you better time and price your listing.

 In addition to knowing your market, you also need to gauge the value of your vehicle.
 You can look to online valuation resources or car dealer websites that list the prices of used cars for guidance.
 For a more accurate depiction of what people are paying for similar cars, head to an online marketplace for car buyers and sellers.
 These resources can give you a glimpse at what you could reasonably ask for the vehicle.

 4. Know your car.

-Some potential buyers are going to pull your vehicle's report before they're willing to make an offer on it.
-Want to make sure those reports don't derail your sale?
+Some potential buyers are going to pull your vehicle’s report before they’re willing to make an offer on it.
+Want to make sure those reports don’t derail your sale?
 Pull them yourself before listing your vehicle.
-There are web-based services that provide vehicle history reports that can help you learn about your car's history and other details.
+There are web-based services that provide vehicle history reports, which can help you learn about your car’s history and other details.

 5. Get it detailed.